Kumano Oji Shrines

 In the early 13th century Emperor Gotoba failed at his attempt to reclaim the ruling power.
 This put an end to the imperial pilgrimages but aristocrats and Samurai still came.

-From the 14th to the 16th century samurai kept a grip on the ruling authority while on various levels the struggle for power between the Imperial family and aristocrats continued.
-Because of Kumano’s close relation with the Imperial capital it suffered.
+From the 14th to the 16th century, samurai kept a grip on the ruling authority while on various levels the struggle for power between the Imperial family and aristocrats continued.
+Because of Kumano’s close relationship with the Imperial capital it suffered.

 In the 15th to 16th centuries the government weakened and an age of civil war and unrest took place when the feudal lords fought for power.
 The Shrine’s financial base was substantially taken over by those feudal lords.
 But because they were still considered very sacred as power changed hands the victor always faithfully made donations.